-When thinking about all that the industry is facing since the rise of the COVID-19 pandemic, it is unsurprising that healthcare worker burnout has become increasingly difficult to avoid, and that rates of burnout are rising dramatically across this sector of the workforce.
+When thinking about all that the industry is facing since the rise of the COVID-19 pandemic, it is unsurprising that burnout in healthcare workers has become increasingly difficult to avoid, and that rates of burnout are rising dramatically across this sector of the workforce.

 - Personal accomplishment – The belief that one is no longer effective at their job